-I hear from so many smart, hustling moms who are eager to move out of a crisis situation like a bad relationship, bad job, or bad town — and land on their feet.
-They might be ready to buy a house, or need to buy a new, reliable car.
-Maybe this is you.
-Perhaps you need a cash infusion to your business, or refinance student loans / credit card debt / medical bills.
+I hear from so many smart, hustling moms who are eager to move out of a crisis situation like a bad relationship, bad job, or bad town, but a low credit score is hampering their efforts.
+Credit People, a credit repair company, might be able to help.

 But your credit score is low.
 Or: Your credit is completely shot.